 This course is designed to assist all educators in developing and utilizing effective practices to successfully mentor novice teachers.
-In addition, the course will explore the benefits that experienced teachers can gain by collaborating with colleagues in peer coaching programs.
+This course explores the benefits that experienced teachers can gain by collaborating with colleagues in peer coaching programs.
 It is important for new teachers to be provided with a support system that allows them to transition from theory to practice.
 Recent legislation in many states calls for mentoring new teachers in order to help them improve and strengthen their skills.
 Meanwhile, veteran teachers need to remain up to date on new teaching methods, stay energized in the classroom, and experience periodic professional renewal in order to avoid burnout.
-This class discusses the importance of peer mentoring as well as best practices.
+This course addresses the importance of peer mentoring as well as its best practices.

 Carlow University ED 663 • Madonna University EDU 5830.23 • Notre Dame College ED 585 D • The College of Saint Rose EDT 663

 To arrange for district credit in Charlotte County, Florida, please contact our office directly.

 The suggested text for this course is Mentoring in Action: Guiding, Sharing, and Reflecting with Novice Teachers, by Carol Pelletier Radford ISBN:9781506345116

 Graduate participants earn 3 semester hours of graduate credit and will receive a transcript from one of our partner institutions below.
 Professional development participants will receive a certificate of completion for 45 hours of professional developments credit for face-to-face classes and 60 hours of professional development credit for online classes.

 Charlotte County FL teachers will receive a certificate of completion for 20 hours of professional development.

 Objective: Define the terms common to the course